-This next group of questions, I consider a “must have” when it comes to yearly reflection questions.
-This set of thoughtful self reflection questions might leave you scratching your head a little bit, but they are important for leaving the past in the past and moving forward:
+This next group of questions are a “must have” when it comes to yearly reflection questions.
+While this set of thoughtful self reflection questions might leave you scratching your head a little bit, don’t abandon them.
+They are meant to prompt you in leaving the past in the past and moving forward:

 - What have you not done this year that you wish you had?

 - What did you learn this year about the world?